 Install Open Shelving

 If you're working with a small, narrow space, open shelving makes sense.
 You may not have room for doors and hinges!
-If you decide to go the open shelving route, a few tips to follow:
+If you decide to go the open shelving route, consider these two tips:

 - Keep your walls and shelving in neutral colors.
-Grey, white and light blue work particularly well in a small space.
+Gray, white, and light blue work particularly well in a small space.
 A coat of paint in the right color is like turning a light on in a room.

 - Use matching or similar jars, baskets, and bins to hold your pantry items.
 This is pleasing to the eye and makes everything appear neat and tidy.